Explore your blood type below

 No. All blood donors are asked the same required health history questions regardless of the format used to answer them.

-No. You will continue to have the option to complete your health history interview one-to-one with a donor care staff at the time of your donation.
+Yes.
+You do need to answer all questions in order to print or email your QuickPass form, and all questions must be answered in order to donate.
+You still have the option to complete your health history interview one-to-one with a Donor Care Specialist at the time of your donation.

-Using Donor QuickPass™, you can skip a question and review it with donor care staff at the time of your donation.
+Using Donor QuickPass™, you can skip a question and review it with a Donor Care Specialist at the time of your donation.

-You will have the opportunity to go back and correct your answers at any time during the interview process by selecting the “Review Answers” button.
+You can revise your answers at the end of the questionnaire by selecting the “Revise Selected Responses” button or during the process by selecting the “Previous” button.
 If you have already completed the interview and printed your Donor QuickPass™ donor receipt, you should notify a staff member of your desire to change an answer.

 Typically, no. A staff member will scan your Donor QuickPass™ donor receipt and review your responses.
 In rare instances, you may have to answer the questions again at the time of donation if: